 Let’s consider the reaction of HNO3 with H2O.

-As per the above reaction, HNO3 donate the proton to H2O and itself form a conjugate base which is NO3–.
+As per the above reaction, HNO3 donates the proton to H2O and itself forms a conjugate base which is NO3–.
 Therefore, we can say, in the above reaction, HNO3 acts as Bronsted-Lowry acid, and H2O acts as a Bronsted-Lowry base.

 Is Nitric acid (HNO3) strong or weak?

 To check If Nitric acid(HNO3) a strong or weak, first we have to take a clear understanding of the differences between strong and weak acids.